FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 Set Via:
  - Configuration File: `environmentVariables` element

 The Environment Variables Modification may be used to set environment variables for the current process and any software it launches only.
 The envrionment variables are not set for the entire system.
-The `%FLASHPOINTSECUREPLAYERSTARTUPPATH%` variable may be used in the value, which will be substituted with the startup path of Flashpoint Secure Player.
+The `FLASHPOINTSECUREPLAYERSTARTUPPATH` variable may be used in the value, which will be substituted with the startup path of Flashpoint Secure Player.

 Here is a modification `element` that sets the `FP_UNITY_PATH` variable to the location of the Unity Web Player plugin.